carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 in the example above.
 The ``any`` rule applies attributes to all declarations that are matched by at least one of the rules in the ``any``.
 It doesn't nest and can't be used inside the other match rules.
 Redundant match rules or rules that conflict with one another should not be used inside of ``any``.
+Failing to specify a rule within the ``any`` rule results in an error.

 Clang supports the following match rules: